rust-lang/rfcs/text/0000-symbol-name-mangling-v2.md

-The things that are eligible for substitution are (1) all prefixes of paths (including the entire path itself), (2) all types except for basic types, and (3) instances of const data.
+The things that are eligible for substitution are (1) all prefixes of paths (including the entire path itself), (2) all types except for basic types, and (3) type-level constants (array lengths and values passed to const generic params).

 Here's an example in order to illustrate the concept.
 The name